Picture of The Automotive Tester Team

 Don’t Forget the Tools: Why You Need a Good Brush

 Even the best cleaner needs a little help.
 Agitation is key to dislodging stubborn grime from tight corners and around lug nuts.
-A set of soft-bristled wheel brushes is an essential investment to get a truly professional clean without scratching your rims.
+A set of soft-bristled wheel brushes is an essential investment for achieving a truly professional clean without scratching your rims.

 In-Depth Product Reviews 2025